What to Wear in Greece: A Complete Packing Guide

 It can get pretty windy in Greece depending on where you are.
 The first time I went to Greece I wore a short dress and then ended up desperately clutching it to stop it from flying up.
 Another time I had zero problems so it’s really a mixed bag.

-To eliminate that, I recommend maxi dresses or midi flowy dresses.
+To eliminate that, I recommend maxi dresses (another option here and here).
 Or, bring a pair of biker shorts you can wear underneath your dress.
 Just in case.

 Layers

-Definitely bring a light sweater or light cardigan that you can throw on top of your outfit for cooler mornings / evenings.
+Definitely bring a light cardigan that you can throw on top of your outfit for cooler mornings / evenings.
 You might even want a light jacket depending on when you go.
-Some of my favorite options are a blazer or a jean jacket.
+Another great layering piece that also looks stylish is a blazer or a jean jacket.

 Shoes